gwiesenekker/GWO/README.md

 //a class
 //objects are derived from a class

-//the class constructor construct_objects registers a created object
+//the class 'constructor' register_object registers a created object
 //in the class so that the class_iterator can loop over all objects and
 //it returns the object_id.
 //as the class keeps track of all created objects the class could also delete